2024-05-07

 $home/genymotion/tools/adb shell settings put global http_proxy 10.0.3.2:8080

-Start script example (second variant)
+Start script example (Windows)

 @echo off